Population - Annual Street Listing

 - Please list a contact phone number for the household.

-- Please add or correct the “Occupation” column listed on the form.
+- Please add to or correct the “Occupation” column listed on the form.

 - The “Voter” column tells you what each person’s voter registration status is.
 Y means the individual is a voter and N means the individual is not a voter.
 You cannot use the Street List Form to change your voter registration.
 To register to vote you need to complete a new Voter Registration Form or apply online at https://www.sec.state.ma.us/ovr/